harism06/MealMatchup/README.md

 - **Restaurant Discovery:** Explore a variety of restaurants and their menus.
 - **Order Placement:** Easily place orders for your favorite meals.
-- **Delivery Estimates:** Get estimated delivery times based on your location.
+- **Delivery Estimates:** Receive estimated delivery times based on your location and preferred delivery service.
-- **Cost Estimates:** View cost breakdowns including subtotal, fees, and total cost.
+- **Cost Estimates:** View detailed breakdowns, including subtotal, fees, and total cost tailored to your chosen delivery service.

 ## ⚙️ Installation